stmcg/smoothedIPW/README.md

 strategies on sparsely measured continuous outcomes in electronic health records (EHR) data.
 Specifically, this package implements pooled and nonpooled IPW methods as described in McGrath et al. (in preparation).
+In settings with truncation by death, two different pooled IPW methods (i.e., the stacked and nonstacked methods) are available, which rely on different assumptions to smooth over time.

 ## Installation